IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingFlows.md

 42. Click the skill flow you created earlier and then click **Next**.

+    **Note**: it may take a minute for the tiles to appear on the screen.

     ![](_attachments/skillFlow38.png)

 43. Enter an example prompt for the skill and click **Save**.